 When we go on this ride, we park in Old Town Leesburg on Church Street SE (just past Tuscarora Mill) or South Street SE.
 We “put in” (fancy cyclist talk for “enter” or “get on”) the trail from Harrison Street SE at mile 34.3.
 The 10.5 mile ride to Purcellville usually takes us about an hour riding at an average pace.

 The best part of this section of the W&OD Trail (in my opinion), is that its uphill on the way to Purcellville (the inclines are pretty slight but consistent*).
 This means that its downhill on the way back!
 The decline on the ride back allows for a lot of coasting – a welcome treat 🙂

-On any given ride, we see hikers, joggers, skaters, people walking their dogs, and even horses (note: according to trail rules, horses have the right-of-way before people.
+On any given ride, we see hikers, joggers, skaters, people walking their dogs, and even horses (Did you know that according to trail rules, horses have the right-of-way before people?
 So weird!).
 And we always see a lot of other cyclists.

 If you like “getting back to nature,” this route is for you.
 Yesterday, we saw 3 deer, a turtle, and a rabbit.
 We also saw several different types of flowers and bushes full of almost-ripe berries.
 There are also some sights I look forward to such as the rustic old barn, the house up on the hill, the horse farms, and the stone bridge.

 One of my favorite parts of this ride is Magnolias at the Mill, a restaurant in Purcellville.
 Its right at the end of the trail and we usually eat there to reward ourselves for making the 10.5 mile ride.
 The food is consistently delicious, the staff is friendly, and the atmosphere is casual and relaxing.
 Also, they are used to cyclists so dining there in cycling clothes or casual attire is fine.